How is Zeffy free?

 You do not need to apply for a license or submit a financial report for individual raffles with anticipated net proceeds under $5,000 or under $30,000 for all raffles within a calendar year.

-Yes you can sell raffle tickets online in New York State !
-(Yes, we are absolutely excited about this!)
+Yes, you can sell raffle tickets online in New York State!
+(We are absolutely excited about this!)

-You will need to complete and submit the Internet/Mobile Raffle Ticket Sales application.
+You must complete and submit the Internet/Mobile Raffle Ticket Sales application.
 The form is pretty straightforward.
 However, sections 10 through 17 might be a bit tricky.
 Reach out to us if you have any questions and we'll do our best to help you through them.

 50/50 raffle tickets:

-Each part of a two part “admission-style” ticket used in for a 50/50 raffle needs to show an identical, consecutively printed ticket number to verify the winning ticket.
+To verify the winning ticket, each part of a two-part “admission-style” ticket used for a 50/50 raffle needs to show an identical, consecutively printed ticket number.

 Raffle tickets:

-Raffle tickets in the state of New York need to clearly display the following information:
+Raffle tickets in the state of New York need to display the following information clearly:

 • The name and Games of Chance Identification Number (if you have one) of the authorized organization.